agherzan/nodf/README.md

     $ nodf symlink

 Note that all files in dotfiles should be relative to home directory.
 So, for a file in ~/dotfile/tmp/file, this will create a symlink in ~/tmp/file.

-To track a new (or some) file:
+To track a new (or some) file(s):

     $ nodf track file1 file2

 This will actually move these files in dotfiles repository and create symlinks in their old location.
-You will probebly want to add/commit/push in dotfiles repository after this.
+You will probably want to add/commit/push in dotfiles repository after this.
 Again, all files should be located in your HOME directory.
-Obviusly it doesn't matter if these files are actually dotfiles.
+Obviously it doesn't matter if these files are actually dotfiles.

-To list the remote used as dotfiles repository:
+To list the remote origin dotfiles repository:

     $ nodf list